© 2006-2008 Radicore Software Ltd

 Some modules come pre-written and are re-usable, while others need to be created for each application object.
 The following components are pre-written and re-usable:

 - Data Access Object (DAO).
-There is a separate class for each different database engine (MySQL, PostgreSQL, Oracle, etc) which contains all the code necessary to communicate with that RDBMS.
+There is a separate class for each different database engine (MySQL, PostgreSQL, Oracle, SQL Server, etc) which contains all the code necessary to communicate with that RDBMS.
 This component will construct all SQL queries based on the information which is passed down to it from the business layer component.

 - Abstract Table class.
 This forms part of the Model in MVC.
 This contains all the code necessary to read from and write to any database table, plus performing any primary data validation which verifies that all user input conforms to each field's data type.
 It is called an "abstract" class as it cannot be used on its own - it must be extended into a "concrete" database table class.